 Critical illness insurance is increasingly attractive to individuals looking to secure their financial health in the event of illness.
 A number of companies now offer this type of insurance, each with its own set of conditions.
-Take the time to familiarize yourself with the main features of this type of insurance so that you can better compare the various offers when shopping around.
+Take some time to familiarize yourself with the main features of this type of insurance so that you can better compare the various offers when shopping around.

 • How critical illness insurance is sold